How to Create Suspense in Any Genre: Essential Techniques & Elements

 Third-Person Point of View (POV)

 Using a third-person POV can maximize suspense by providing the writer the flexibility to offer multiple perspectives.
-This viewpoint allows the narrative to shift between characters, offering insights into their individual thoughts and emotions while maintaining an objective distance.
+This viewpoint allows the narrative to shift between characters, offering insights into their thoughts and emotions while maintaining an objective distance.
 This can be used to great effect in creating dramatic irony, as well as in presenting a broader picture of the story’s events, which might be unknown to the protagonists.
-For example, the reader can know the antagonist’s motives and actions while the main characters remain in the dark, creating a suspenseful anticipation for when the paths of protagonist and antagonist will inevitably cross.
+For example, the reader can know the antagonist’s motives and actions while the main characters remain in the dark, creating a suspenseful anticipation for when the paths of the protagonist and the antagonist will inevitably cross.

 Multiple Perspectives